-3.6 The Commission raised the following issues:

-- HR.
-Members asked if consideration had been given as to whether it would be more appropriate to deal with the transformation of HR services first so the service was in place to guide the other services through the changes, or last so as not to disrupt the service during an important time.
-It was noted that reforms to HR needed to coincide with contract renewal dates.
-Members noted that existing legislation would be used for making any joint appointments.
+- 3.6 The Commission raised the following issues: - HR.
+Councillor Havery asked if consideration had been given as to whether it would be more appropriate to deal with the transformation of HR services first so the service was in place to guide the other services through the changes, or last so as not to disrupt the service during an important time.
+It was noted that reforms to HR needed to coincide with contract renewal dates and that existing legislation would be used for making any joint appointments.
 It was acknowledged that reaching an agreement on pay and conditions and the 'shape' of the workforce would be challenging.
-There was some concern from Members that the potential immediate benefits from some shared services which were relatively straightforward (such as libraries) were being delay and complicated due to waiting for decisions to be made on HR structure. - Operating models and the reconciliation of services across three boroughs.
+Councillor Lewis raised some concern that the potential immediate benefits from some shared services which were relatively straightforward (such as libraries) were being delay and complicated due to waiting for decisions to be made on HR structure. - Operating models and the reconciliation of services across three boroughs.
 It was clear that each borough currently had different operating models.
 The Commission noted that there was the potential for tension when agreeing a common operating model for shared services as what could be viewed as an inefficiency by one borough could be seen as a more appropriate operating model for delivering services to others.
 Confidence in the shape of services was important which is why the business case approach was being adopted.
 Existing management were fully involved in the development.
 There was a potential danger that services would not respond to local need which is why the retention of commissioning was important.
-The Commission commented that it was important to ensure that the best talent was preserved across the tri-borough service and also raised the issue that staff had made a decision about who they worked for which could be based on the 'ethos' of the work being delivered.
+Councillor Harvey commented that it was important to ensure that the best talent was preserved across the tri-borough service.
+Councillor Bradley raised the potential issue of staff having made a decision about who they worked for which could be based on the 'ethos' of the work being delivered.
 Problems could arise if staff were working for all three boroughs and delivering a different type of service. - Cultural differences.
 The cultural difference between the three boroughs was acknowledged as an issue by both the Commission, officers and the Leader.
 Members highlighted the importance of politicians working for strategic, not just tactical, outcomes.
 Officers commented that tensions could lead to inefficiency both when making decisions about change and working together.